Normal Symptoms You May Experience After LASIK Laser Eye Surgery

 Irritation and/or dry eyes

 It’s normal to have some mild discomfort, irritation, or watering eyes on the day of your laser eye treatment.

 Subscribe to our newsletter

 Join over 5,000 people already receiving the very best advice on Laser Eye Surgery ...

-During LASIK Laser Eye Surgery, anaesthetic drops are used to numb the eyes.
+During LASIK, anaesthetic drops are used to numb the eyes.
 Sometimes, the effect of the anaesthetic wearing off means that the eyes start to feel a bit uncomfortable a few hours after surgery.
-However, if you are experiencing significant pain and it is concerning you, please call your clinic straight away.

-With any of these symptoms, you, the patient, are the best judge of what you are feeling.
-If something – however small – is concerning you, you should contact your clinic for advice.
-Your vision is far too precious to risk; at London Vision Clinic, we would always rather our patients call us than worry!
+With any of these symptoms, you are the best judge of what you are feeling.
+If something — however small — is concerning you, you should contact your clinic for advice.
+Your vision is far too precious to risk, and although the chances are everything is A-okay, we would always rather our patients call us than worry.